Everyone loves peel and stick tile… until you have to remove it. Learn the easy secret to removing peel and stick tile in this quick tutorial!

-Note: This page contains affiliate links.
-If you click and make a purchase, I will be compensated with no additional cost to you.
+Note: This blog contains affiliate links.
+If you click and make a purchase, I may receive compensation (at no additional cost to you.)

 The peel and stick tile had to go.
 But, we all hear about how easy peel and stick tile is to install, but is it easy to remove??

 Spoiler alert: No.

 I started with just a prybar and a hammer, and worked to pry the tiles off the floor.
 Did it work?
 Sure, if I wanted to spend the rest of my life breaking little pieces of tile off the floor…

 So I did a bit of research, and learned that the adhesive holding the tiles softens when heat is applied.
 Since a hairdryer was one of the few things I had already unpacked, that became my preferred method of heat application.

-- Small Pry Bar
+- Small Prybar

 - Baking Soda